 Land Registry Restrictive Covenants on Property

 Restrictive covenants on property pass enforceable rights and obligations from the original land owner to the new land owner.
-The objective is to control the use of the land after it has been sold.
+The objective is to control the new owner's use of the land after it has been sold.

 Check your title deeds to determine if any restrictive covenants affect your land.
 In some titles, you may find the restrictive covenants aren't stated; instead, refer to a Schedule listed within the transfer from the original land owner.